saswatmeher/LamForGallery/MIGRATION_SUMMARY.md

 ## ✅ Migration Complete

-The LamForGallery Android app has been successfully migrated from using a remote REST API-based agentic framework to the **on-device Koog agentic framework** with **Google Gemini AI**.
+The LamForGallery Android app has been successfully migrated from using Google Gemini API to **Ollama running on localhost**.
+This enables fully local AI inference without requiring API keys or external API calls.

 ## What Was Changed